chocolatey/choco/Scenarios.md

  * [PENDING] should not install the conflicting package in the lib directory
  * [PENDING] should not upgrade the exact version dependency

+#### when installing a package with install bin file

+ * should not see the shim as an existing shim and remove it

+#### when installing a package with install bin file and noshims

+ * should have shim target
+ * should not create a shim

 #### when installing a package with no sources enabled

  * should have no sources enabled result
  * should not install any packages

+#### when installing a package with noshims

+ * should have shim target
+ * should not create a shim for the package

 #### when installing a side by side package